NVIDIA/spark-rapids/docs/configs.md

 <a name="sql.incompatibleDateFormats.enabled"></a>spark.rapids.sql.incompatibleDateFormats.enabled|When parsing strings as dates and timestamps in functions like unix_timestamp, some formats are fully supported on the GPU and some are unsupported and will fall back to the CPU.
 Some formats behave differently on the GPU than the CPU.
 Spark on the CPU interprets date formats with unsupported trailing characters as nulls, while Spark on the GPU will parse the date with invalid trailing characters.
 More detail can be found at [parsing strings as dates or timestamps](compatibility.md#parsing-strings-as-dates-or-timestamps).|false
 <a name="sql.incompatibleOps.enabled"></a>spark.rapids.sql.incompatibleOps.enabled|For operations that work, but are not 100% compatible with the Spark equivalent set if they should be enabled by default or disabled by default.|false
 <a name="sql.join.cross.enabled"></a>spark.rapids.sql.join.cross.enabled|When set to true cross joins are enabled on the GPU|true
+<a name="sql.join.existence.enabled"></a>spark.rapids.sql.join.existence.enabled|When set to true existence joins are enabled on the GPU|true
 <a name="sql.join.fullOuter.enabled"></a>spark.rapids.sql.join.fullOuter.enabled|When set to true full outer joins are enabled on the GPU|true
 <a name="sql.join.inner.enabled"></a>spark.rapids.sql.join.inner.enabled|When set to true inner joins are enabled on the GPU|true
 <a name="sql.join.leftAnti.enabled"></a>spark.rapids.sql.join.leftAnti.enabled|When set to true left anti joins are enabled on the GPU|true
 <a name="sql.join.leftOuter.enabled"></a>spark.rapids.sql.join.leftOuter.enabled|When set to true left outer joins are enabled on the GPU|true
 <a name="sql.join.leftSemi.enabled"></a>spark.rapids.sql.join.leftSemi.enabled|When set to true left semi joins are enabled on the GPU|true
 <a name="sql.join.rightOuter.enabled"></a>spark.rapids.sql.join.rightOuter.enabled|When set to true right outer joins are enabled on the GPU|true
+<a name="sql.json.read.decimal.enabled"></a>spark.rapids.sql.json.read.decimal.enabled|JSON reading is not 100% compatible when reading decimals.|false
+<a name="sql.json.read.double.enabled"></a>spark.rapids.sql.json.read.double.enabled|JSON reading is not 100% compatible when reading doubles.|false
+<a name="sql.json.read.float.enabled"></a>spark.rapids.sql.json.read.float.enabled|JSON reading is not 100% compatible when reading floats.|false
 <a name="sql.metrics.level"></a>spark.rapids.sql.metrics.level|GPU plans can produce a lot more metrics than CPU plans do.
 In very large queries this can sometimes result in going over the max result size limit for the driver.
 Supported values include DEBUG which will enable all metrics supported and typically only needs to be enabled when debugging the plugin.
 MODERATE which should output enough metrics to understand how long each part of the query is taking and how much data is going to each part of the query.
 ESSENTIAL which disables most metrics except those Apache Spark CPU plans will also report or their equivalents.|MODERATE
 <a name="sql.mode"></a>spark.rapids.sql.mode|Set the mode for the Rapids Accelerator.
 The supported modes are explainOnly and executeOnGPU.
 This config can not be changed at runtime, you must restart the application for it to take affect.
 The default mode is executeOnGPU, which means the RAPIDS Accelerator plugin convert the Spark operations and execute them on the GPU when possible.
 The explainOnly mode allows running queries on the CPU and the RAPIDS Accelerator will evaluate the queries as if it was going to run on the GPU.
 The explanations of what would have run on the GPU and why are output in log messages.
 When using explainOnly mode, the default explain output is ALL, this can be changed by setting spark.rapids.sql.explain.
 See that config for more details.|executeongpu
 <a name="sql.python.gpu.enabled"></a>spark.rapids.sql.python.gpu.enabled|This is an experimental feature and is likely to change in the future.
 Enable (true) or disable (false) support for scheduling Python Pandas UDFs with GPU resources.
 When enabled, pandas UDFs are assumed to share the same GPU that the RAPIDs accelerator uses and will honor the python GPU configs|false
 <a name="sql.reader.batchSizeBytes"></a>spark.rapids.sql.reader.batchSizeBytes|Soft limit on the maximum number of bytes the reader reads per batch.
 The readers will read chunks of data until this limit is met or exceeded.
 Note that the reader may estimate the number of bytes that will be used on the GPU in some cases based on the schema and number of rows in each batch.|2147483647
 <a name="sql.reader.batchSizeRows"></a>spark.rapids.sql.reader.batchSizeRows|Soft limit on the maximum number of rows the reader will read per batch.
 The orc and parquet readers will read row groups until this limit is met or exceeded.
 The limit is respected by the csv reader.|2147483647
+<a name="sql.regexp.enabled"></a>spark.rapids.sql.regexp.enabled|Specifies whether regular expressions should be evaluated on GPU.
+Complex expressions can cause out of memory issues so this is disabled by default.
+Setting this config to true will make supported regular expressions run on the GPU.
+See the compatibility guide for more information about which regular expressions are supported on the GPU.|false
 <a name="sql.replaceSortMergeJoin.enabled"></a>spark.rapids.sql.replaceSortMergeJoin.enabled|Allow replacing sortMergeJoin with HashJoin|true
 <a name="sql.rowBasedUDF.enabled"></a>spark.rapids.sql.rowBasedUDF.enabled|When set to true, optimizes a row-based UDF in a GPU operation by transferring only the data it needs between GPU and CPU inside a query operation, instead of falling this operation back to CPU.
 This is an experimental feature, and this config might be removed in the future.|false
 <a name="sql.shuffle.spillThreads"></a>spark.rapids.sql.shuffle.spillThreads|Number of threads used to spill shuffle data to disk in the background.|6